 MCG 511 (3) Directing the Narrative Film-An introduction to directing for film.
-We will cover all the things it takes to direct short or feature-length film such as developing a visual language, understanding subtext, learning to direct actors, and executing the theme of your film through directing choices.
+We will cover all the things it takes to direct a short or feature-length film such as developing a visual language, understanding subtext, learning to direct actors, and executing the theme of your film through directing choices.
 Each student will be responsible for directing one project that will be submitted to the Highbridge Film Festival or other festival approved by your graduate advisor.
 In addition, we will be doing in-class workshops that cover actor coaching, creating shot lists and storyboards, and re-writing.
 Fee.
+On-campus only.
 (Typically Fall)

 MCG 512 (3) Film Production-Students work collaboratively to shoot, direct and edit a narrative short or feature digital film production.
 This is an intense, hands-on course that requires each student to fulfill one of the key roles in the film production process.
 Fee.
+On-campus only.
+(Typically Spring)

-(Typically Spring) MCG 520 (3) Design for Film, Television, & Theatre- Students will explore how design influences storytelling by studying design concepts for film, television and theatre.
+MCG 520 (3) Design for Film, Television, & Theatre- Students will explore how design influences storytelling by studying design concepts for film, television and theatre.
 They will learn how to analyze a script and create a design plan including costuming, sets, and props.
+Fee.
 Online only.
-Prerequisite: MC 302 or equivalent.
-Fee.
 (Typically Spring) MCG 521 (3) Advanced Directing-This advanced directing course will be challenge students to hone their aesthetic and storytelling skills through the creation of a project.
 In addition, the course will examine advanced camera, storytelling, and actor coaching techniques.
 Pre-requisites: MCG 511or equivalent.
 Fee.
-(Typically every other Spring) MCG 524 (3) Producing the Film-This course will explore the essential principles of producing for film and film for television.
-It will examine key concepts in financing, film monetization, distribution, crew hiring, budgeting, working with guilds, form creation, entertainment management, and various aspects of hands-on producing.
+On-campus only.
+(Occasional Offering) MCG 524 (3) Producing the Film-This course will explore the essential principles of producing for film and film for television.
+It will examine key concepts in financing, film monetization, distribution, crew hiring, budgeting, working with guilds, form creation, entertainment management, and only.
+(Typically Fall)

+MCG 525 (3) Sports Storytelling-This online course will focus on sports storytelling and the creative theories and practices used by producers, directors and production personnel as executed across all visual media platforms (live event coverage, studio shows, documentaries, and feature stories, and digital programming.)
+Prerequisite: DSG 550.
 Fee.
-(Typically Fall) MCG 525 (3) Sports Storytelling-Sports Storytelling will study the relationships between the director and producer and the storytelling creative process in television sports.
-Content will focus on features as well as multi-camera production.
 Online only.
-Prerequisite: DSG 550.
-Fee.
-(Typically Fall) MCG 528 (3) Editing Practice & Theory-This course will explore the practicalities and theories of film and video editing.
-It will provide advanced software editing techniques and the complicated procedures of post-production with an emphasis on importing footage and exporting to various formats.
-The course will also explore key aesthetic approaches to editing narrative film.
-Fee.
-(Typically Spring) MCG 530 (3) Media Ministry & the Church-This course will study the rapidly growing world of media ministry.
-Students will explore how multi-media can enhance worship, and inspire, inform and educate the congregation.
-Students will learn how to craft powerful narratives by combining scriptural truths with media production.
-The class will include theoretical study as well as practical application in the form of a final project that they will create for their respective congregations.
-(Typically every other Summer)
+(Typically Fall)